hongxiangqiu/AC209A-report/model.md

 ## Models of Our Own Choice
 For models of our own choice, we've tested `item-based KNN` (collaborative filtering), `ridge regression`, `lasso regression`, `fully connected neural network`, `KNN` (content filtering) and `random forest regression` and `Linear SVR`.
 Please refer to [Model Exploration](model-exploration.html) for details. `fully connected neural network` and `item-based KNN` are not covered in lectures.

-Predictors for those content filtering based models are carefully selected by `forward selection`.
+Predictors for those content filtering based models are carefully selected by `RFE`.
 Details are in [Model Exploration (predictor selection)](model-exploration.html#predictor-selection) page.

 We choose `ridge`, `lasso` and `random forest` as our own models since they give the best performance.
 We load the pre-trained models here from [Model Exploration](model-exploration.html) step.